Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: sending up to 100 transactional emails in one API call.
-It distinguishes itself from siblings like send-email and create-broadcast by specifying what it is not for.
+The description clearly states the tool's purpose: 'Send up to 100 transactional emails in one API call,' with a specific verb, resource, and scope.
+It also distinguishes itself from siblings by noting that individual emails should use send-email and broadcasts should use create-broadcast + send-broadcast.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.